Freemasonry is a blueprint for living to your full potential.

-It imperative to perceive all these key things in order to understand the beliefs of Freemasons, since most people think this organization compels you to change your faith, family, or occupation… This isn’t the case at all.
+It is imperative to perceive all these key things in order to understand the beliefs of Freemasons since most people think this organization compels you to change your faith, family, or occupation… This isn’t the case at all.

-Freemasonry, in fact, reminds you of yourself, your family, and community.
+Freemasonry, in fact, reminds you of yourself, your family, and your community.

 In a way, it makes you care for each other and your communities, and it also keeps your faith in the Supreme Architect.